robotframework/robotframework/INSTALL.rst

 Robot Framework is also distributed as a standalone Java archive that contains both Jython_ and Robot Framework and only requires Java_ a dependency.
-It is an easy way to get everything in one package that  requires no installation, but has a downside that it does not work with Python.
+It is an easy way to get everything in one package that  requires no installation, but has a downside that it does not work with the normal Python_ interpreter.

 The package is named ``robotframework-<version>.jar`` and it is available on the `Maven central`_.
 After downloading the package, you can execute tests